dwhenson/frontend-mentor/README.md

 Each folder is a different challenge.
 The readme file in each folder explains the specifications required, key lessons learnt, relevent code tips and snippets, and useful links .

-Solutions are also at [codepen](https://codepen.io/collection/DqgQVJ).
+Some solutions are also at [codepen](https://codepen.io/collection/DqgQVJ).